rg-3/tenv.rb/README.md

     client.update "I'm tweeting from tenv"

 Or, rely on a Pry command that's part of tenv.
-It will open your editor and afterwards post your tweet:
+It will open an editor and afterwards post your tweet:

     write-tweet